rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 This distinction is very important.

-In sustainability you try to avoid spend energy for a low output.
+In sustainability you try to avoid spending energy for a low output.
 For the mind, it could be the same, one sound after the other.

 Is it the same for images ?

-Now lets check something like the electric car.
-Our imagination.
+Now lets check the electric car: Our imagination.

 ***